marioangst/eu_consultations/README.md

 ### 1) Get consultation data

-Here we will scrape data on consultation for the topic "DIGITAL".
+Here we will scrape data on consultations with the text "cloud" and "parrot" for the topic "DIGITAL".
 To get an overview over all possible topics, use:

 ```python
 from eu_consultations.scrape import show_available_topics